 Products and users are collected together in organizations.
-An organization represents a company, and lets you access your company’s product accounts (e.g., Analytics, Tag Manager, Optimize), and manage product users' permissions and cross-product integrations.
+An organization represents a company, and lets you access your company’s product accounts (e.g., Analytics, Tag Manager, Optimize), and manage cross-product integrations and users' product-specific permissions.
 You access your organizations at marketingplatform.google.com/home.

 Organizations are optional, though recommended for the benefits they provide.
 Learn more about organizations

 An account is your access point for Analytics.
 You can link one or more Analytics accounts to an organization.

 You need at least one account so you can have access to Analytics, and so you can identify the properties you want to collect data from.
 How you manage the relationship between accounts and properties is up to you.
 You can use a one-to-one relationship of one account/one property, or you can use a one-to-many relationship of one account/many properties.

 Learn more about how to structure your account around App + Web properties.

 You can have multiple Analytics accounts.
 If you do not have an account, sign up for one at marketingplatform.google.com.

 A property represents an app or website.
 An account can contain one or more properties.

 Within an Analytics account, you add the properties from which you want to collect data.
 When you add a property to an account, Analytics generates the code snippet that you use to collect data from that property.
 The code contains a unique ID that identifies the data from that property, and makes it easily identifiable in your reports.